 Culture of Puri

-Puri is considered the cultural capital of Orissa.
+Puri is considered the cultural capital of Odisha.
 The culture of Puri has been enriched with multiple activities that take place in the city.
 Puri experiences a confluence of several religions in its heart.
 Hindu, Muslim, Sikh, Jains, Christian and tribals are found in the city of Puri.
-In fact it can be said that the cultural tradition of Puri had started in the third century BC and has gloriously continued till today.
+In fact, it can be said that the cultural tradition of Puri had started in the third century BC and has gloriously continued till today.
 The religious sanctity of the place as well as other activities adds to the cultural fervour of Puri.